-English River Formation - The English River Formation is up to 9 m (30 ft) within the mapping area.
-This unit is dominated by gray to olive green siltstone with apparent bioturbated fabrics.
+English River Formation - The English River Formation is up to 6 m (20 ft) within the mapping area.
+This unit is dominated by gray to olive-green siltstone with apparent bioturbated fabrics.
 Bivalves and brachiopods are common, especially in the upper beds, with scattered to abundant fossil molds as well.
-This unit only appears within a buried bedrock valley in the northeastern corner of the mapping area.
+This unit only appears in the cross-section, not on the map.

-Saverton Shale Formation - The Saverton Shale Formation can be up to 40 m (130 ft) within the mapping area.
-This unit is dominated by green-gray shale, commonly burrowed with sparse to absent macro-fossils.
-This unit only appears within a buried bedrock valley in the northeastern corner of the mapping area.
+Saverton Shale Formation - The Saverton Shale Formation can be up to 27 m (90 ft) within the mapping area.
+This unit is dominated by green-gray shale, commonly burrowed with sparse to absent macrofossils.
+This unit only appears in the cross-section, not on the map.

-Grassy Creek Formation - The Grassy Creek Formation can be up to 52 m (170 ft) thick within the mapping area.
+Grassy Creek Formation - The Grassy Creek Formation can be up to 43 m (140 ft) thick within the mapping area.
 This unit is dominated by organic-rich brown shale with minor green-gray shale in the upper part of the unit.
 Differentiation between the Grassy Creek and overlying Saverton Shale was primarily based on color and relative abundance of spore scarps identified in well cuttings.
 This unit only appears in the cross-section, not on the map.